 The original complainant was not satisfied with the Classification Office's classification of R16.
 Under section 47 of the Classification Act, a member of the public can seek the leave of the Secretary of Internal Affairs to have a decision of the Classification Office reviewed.
 In this case, the Secretary did not grant leave.

-Members of the public can submit publications such as graphic novels for classification.
+Members of the public can submit publications like graphic novels for classification.
 They have to get the permission of the Chief Censor to do this - usually by explaining why they think the publication needs to be classified.
-Find out more about classifying graphic novels
+Find out more about Genre case study: Graphic novels

 A member of the public thought this energy drink should be banned or restricted due to the sexualised images and wording on the can.
 The Classification Office agreed that the can was offensive, but did not agree that its unrestricted availability would be harmful to the public.
 Find out more about Miss Svenson's Classroom Detention